9/4/15: Menu updated and items added.

 Fried Shrimp Platter

-While it’s the second most expensive entree on the menu, I think it’s also the most compelling value.
-Seafood isn’t cheap no matter where you go, and the shrimp platter includes ten large shrimp, a healthy portion of french fries, and a side of coleslaw.
+The Fried Shrimp are one of the better values on any quick service menu property-wide.
+Seafood isn’t cheap no matter where you go, and the shrimp platter includes ten large shrimp and a healthy portion of french fries.
 The shrimp have a distinct crunch, yet the breading is light and the shrimp flavorful.
-In your author’s opinion, the shrimp platter is a higher quality meal than your run-of-the-mill burger or chicken nugget basket and offers a better value for your money.
 It’s my favorite Disney quick service meal.

 Chicken Breast Nuggets and Fish

 As one might expect, this is your standard Disney Chicken Breast Nuggets and Battered Fish.

 I’m not crazy about Disney Fried Fish here or at ABC Commissary, which serves the same stuff.
 But it’s okay – served alongside Heinz Tartar Sauce packets that always seem to be impossible to open.
 You should receive two strips of fish and five nuggets, making this a reasonable value if you’re looking to go the deep fried route and don’t like shrimp.